Work-Portfolio/quicksort_analysis/rooneyz-QuickSort/README.txt

 CS1C Project 9.numbers
     - Analysis of 'results.csv'.
 It has tables and graphs of results.
-Written in "Macintosh Numbers"
+Originaly written in "Macintosh Numbers", PDF has some reduring issues.